 It’s a $2,000 full-frame camera with a Z8 processor, a premium screen, and H.265 video codecs.
 It smokes the A7c II, it’s an absolutely amazing deal and the only thing that it compares to is the uninspiring Canon R6, also an amazing camera that doesn’t really get enough attention, even though I just said it’s uninspiring.

-To be fair I should also say that usually, Sony’s video features like their S-Log3 and ability to fine-tune the looks are pretty good compared to what Nikon can do so far.
-N-Log is still not very well received, so you’ll need to find other profiles to install if you’re super serious about video.
-Usually, this area is a win for Sony, and anything they do with digital audio & mics is usually pretty good.
-That is Sony’s pedigree after all.
+To be fair, I should also say that Sony’s video features, like their S-Log3 and ability to fine-tune the looks, are usually pretty good compared to what Nikon can do so far.
+N-Log is still poorly received, so you’ll need to find other profiles to install if you’re super serious about video.
+This area is usually a win for Sony, and anything they do with digital audio and mics is usually pretty good.
+That is Sony’s pedigree, after all.

-For a street and casual shooter, Nikon has really delivered with their compact lenses.
-The 28mm f2.8 is a ton of fun with its classic rendering, the 26mm f2.8 is absolutely amazing for those looking to get a little more out of image quality in a compact at the cost of focus speed, and the 40mm f2 was an instant classic.
+For street and casual shooters, Nikon has really delivered with its compact lenses.
+The Nikon Z 28mm f2.8 is a ton of fun with its classic rendering, the 26mm f2.8 is absolutely amazing for those looking to get a little more out of image quality in a compact at the cost of focus speed, and the Nikon Z 40mm f2 was an instant classic.

-So the system overall, although imperfect by design is absolutely beautiful.
-Pretty much the perfect full-frame street camera and again, a $2,000 full-frame camera, magnesium body, brass dials, 3.2″ 2m-dot screen.
+So, although imperfect by design, the system overall is absolutely beautiful.
+It’s pretty much the perfect full-frame street camera—again, a $2,000 full-frame camera with a magnesium body, brass dials, and a 3.2″ 2m-dot screen.

 Imagine when it goes on sale.